paulrobello/auto_tool_agent/README.md

-# AI agent that can create its own tools
+# AI agent that can create its own tools **LangGraph Edition**

 ## Overview
-The agent is currently setup to use a system prompt geared for AWS.
+This agent uses a multistep process to create its own tools and use them to answer questions.

 ## Prerequisites
 * gnu compatible Make
-* python 3.10+
+* python 3.11+
 * uv

 ## Installation